oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Database.
 * `is_auto_scaling_enabled` - Indicates if auto scaling is enabled for the Autonomous Database CPU core count.
 Note that auto scaling is available for [serverless deployments](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) only.
 * `is_dedicated` - True if the database uses the [dedicated deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm) option.
 * `is_free_tier` - Indicates if this is an Always Free resource.
 The default value is false.
-Note that Always Free Autonomous Databases have 1 CPU and 20GB memory.
+Note that Always Free Autonomous Databases have 1 CPU and 20GB of memory.
 For Always Free databases, memory and CPU cannot be scaled.
 * `is_preview` - Indicates if the Autonomous Database version is a preview version.
 * `license_model` - The Oracle license model that applies to the Oracle Autonomous Database.
-The default for Autonomous Database using the [shared deployment] is BRING_YOUR_OWN_LICENSE.
-Note that when provisioning an Autonomous Database using the [dedicated deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm) option, this attribute must be null because the attribute is already set on Autonomous Exadata Infrastructure level.
+Note that when provisioning an Autonomous Database using the [dedicated deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm) option, this attribute must be null because the attribute is already set at the  Autonomous Exadata Infrastructure level.
+When using the [serverless deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#DeploymentTypes) option, if a value is not specified, the system will supply the value of `BRING_YOUR_OWN_LICENSE`.
 * `lifecycle_details` - Information about the current lifecycle state.
 * `service_console_url` - The URL of the Service Console for the Autonomous Database.
-* `state` - The current state of the database.
+* `state` - The current state of the Autonomous Database.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-* `time_created` - The date and time the database was created.
+* `time_created` - The date and time the Autonomous Database was created.
 * `time_deletion_of_free_autonomous_database` - The date and time the Always Free database will be automatically deleted because of inactivity.
 If the database is in the STOPPED state and without activity until this time, it will be deleted.
+* `time_maintenance_begin` - The date and time when maintenance will begin.
+* `time_maintenance_end` - The date and time when maintenance will end.
 * `time_reclamation_of_free_autonomous_database` - The date and time the Always Free database will be stopped because of inactivity.
 If this time is reached without any database activity, the database will automatically be put into the STOPPED state.
 * `used_data_storage_size_in_tbs` - The amount of storage that has been used, in terabytes.
 * `whitelisted_ips` - The client IP access control list (ACL).
 This feature is available for [serverless deployments](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) only.
 Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.
 This is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet or VCN OCID.
 To add the whitelist VCN specific subnet or IP, use a semicoln ';' as a deliminator to add the VCN specific subnets or IPs.
 Example: `["1.1.1.1","1.1.1.0/24","ocid1.vcn.oc1.sea.aaaaaaaard2hfx2nn3e5xeo6j6o62jga44xjizkw","ocid1.vcn.oc1.sea.aaaaaaaard2hfx2nn3e5xeo6j6o62jga44xjizkw;1.1.1.1","ocid1.vcn.oc1.sea.aaaaaaaard2hfx2nn3e5xeo6j6o62jga44xjizkw;1.1.0.0/16"]`